 Earned Value Analysis (EVA) is a tool for controlling your project progress.
 Key performance indicators (KPI) delineate the current schedule and cost situation.
-Earned value management (EVM) and earned value project/performance management (EVPM) are synonymous terms for EVA.
+Earned value management (EVM) and earned value project / performance management (EVPM) are synonymous terms for EVA.
+Using earned value analysis with Microsoft Project is a powerful method of project control.

-- a valid statement regarding the current status of the project
+- Valid statement regarding the current status of the project

-- a forecast calculated to minimize the planning risk
+- Forecast calculated to minimize the planning risk

-- a comprehensible format as a basis for stakeholder decisions
+- Comprehensible format as a basis for stakeholder decisions

-Find out how to Keep Track of Project Progression with Project Satus Reports.
+Find out how to Keep Track of Project Progression with Project Status Reports.

 General Information about Earned Value Analysis